Nose Staph infections

 Nasal Staph is so common that it’s the most likely place your doctor will test you for Staph or MRSA.
 If you have an active infection anyplace on your body, chances are the bacterial are also living in your nose too.

 - The skin in and around the nose is sensitive, especially if you have an active infection there.
-Many natural treatments have been very successful at stopping these infections.
-They must first be diluted before applying to the nose to guard against burning and stinging.
+Many natural treatments have been very successful at stopping these infections, including tea tree oil applied several times per day.
+Most remedies should be diluted before applying to the nose to guard against burning and stinging.
 Delicate areas like the nose are also more prone to developing sensitivities to some natural remedies if used for too long a period of time.

 - Staph mouth infections can also occur because the mouth is another warm, moist area Staph and MRSA love.
 There are very simple powerful essential oil protocols that can help stop Staph in the mouth.

-- Both nose Staph and MRSA are easily spread.
+- Both nose Staph and MRSA are can spread easily to other people or to other parts of your body.
 These bacteria spread by direct touch, from person to person or object to person.
 And as mentioned above, the nose can be a “high traffic” area.
-People with nasal Staph or MRSA can spread the bacterial very easily to other people or onto the surfaces and objects they touch.

 - If you have a positive test for nose Staph, you are either a carrier, or you may be actively infected.
 However, it’s possible to be a Staph or MRSA carrier and still test negative for nasal Staph.
 A MRSA carrier may harbor the bacteria on another area of their body and still test negative in their nose.
 In fact, many doctors now prefer the back of the throat as a more reliable Staph or MRSA test.